maniartech/x/calc/docs/Acosh.md

 # calc.Acosh

-Acosh returns inverse hperbolic cosine of a number.
+Acosh calculates the inverse hyperbolic cosine of a number and returns the angle in the radian.

 ## Syntax